o3de/o3de.org/content/docs/userguide/assets/intro.md

 ---
-description: ' The following topics will guide you through organizing, managing, processing, and packaging your game assets with &ALY;. '
+description: ' The following topics will guide you through organizing, managing, processing, and packaging your game assets with Lumberyard. '
-title: Working with assets in &ALY;
+title: Working with assets in Lumberyard
 ---
 # Working with assets in Lumberyard {#assets-intro}